WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2017-12-29-facade-pattern.md

 author: Wolfgang Ofner
 categories: [Design Pattern]
 tags: ['C#', Software Architecture]
+description: The Facade pattern is often used without the programmer knowing that he uses it.
+In this post I want to give the thing a developer often does automatically a name.
 ---
 The Facade pattern is often used without the programmer knowing that he uses it.
 In this post, I want to give the thing a developer often does automatically a name.